-Expected Outcome: In accordance with the Protective Action Decision, issue a protective action- shelter-in-place or evacuation-for access and functional needs population.
+Expected Outcome: In accordance with the PAD, issue a protective action-shelter-in-place or evacuation-for access and functional needs population.

 - 1. Identify the at-risk access and functional needs population and/or facility(ies) of the affected area. - 2.
 Contact at-risk access and functional needs population and/or facility(ies) and inform them of the protective action and inquire whether assistance is needed.
 If needed: - a.
 Compile and prioritize assistance. - b.
 Contact the appropriate resource provider(s) to obtain assistance. - c.
 Stage transportation resources or aid with implementing shelter-in-place measures. - 3.
-Brief driver(s) on the predicted hazard area, emergency procedures, and route(s), including pick-up and drop-off locations, as applicable. - 4.
+Brief driver(s) on the predicted hazard area, emergency procedures, and route(s), including pickup and drop-off locations, as applicable. - 4.
 Coordinate with ACP/TCP personnel to expedite movement of transportation resources to and from at-risk access and functional needs population and/or facility(ies). - 5.
 Inform transportation-dependent populations how to obtain transportation out of the predicted hazard area. - 6.
 Notify host facility(ies) and/or reception center(s) to prepare to receive evacuees. - 7.
 Promptly communicate any change in a protective action to the at-risk access and functional needs population and/or facility(ies). - 8.
 Provide parents or guardians with protective action information, location of access and functional needs population and/or facility(ies), and reunification procedures.

+- CSEPP Program Guidebook (2019)

+- CPG 101 Version 3.0 (September 2021)

-- CSEPP Program Guidebook (2019) - Comprehensive Preparedness Guide 101, Version 2, Developing and Maintaining Emergency Operations Plans (November 2010) - Local Emergency Operations Plan, Incident-Specific Plans, and supporting procedures and agreements
+- Local EOPs, incident-specific plans, and supporting procedures and agreements